GraphQuantum/SDiagonalizability.jl/README.md

 The only prerequisite is a working Julia installation (v1.10 or later).
 First, enter Pkg mode by typing `]` in the Julia REPL, then run the following command:

-Once *SDiagonalizability.jl* is added to Julia's General package registry, you will be able to install it more easily with:

 ```julia-repl
 pkg> add SDiagonalizability
 ```